The real fossil fuel subsidy is the absence of carbon pricing.

-Here’s how we framed the matter earlier this year (2021):
+Here’s how we framed the matter earlier then:

 A related construct is that the U.S. and other countries massively subsidize the extraction and supply chain for fossil fuels.
 These subsidies are sometimes said to be why coal, oil and gas still dominate energy supply at the expense of efficiency, wind and solar.
 According to this view, eliminating these subsidies — which ought to be easier politically than enacting a robust carbon tax — should take center stage in efforts to reform energy pricing and markets.

-The same is true worldwide.
-The clearest and most comprehensive worldwide examinations of fossil fuel subsidies are a report, Counting the Cost of Energy Subsidies, and a “working paper,” How Large Are Global Energy Subsidies, both published in 2015 by the International Monetary Fund.
-The two IMF documents broaden the conventional definition of monetary “subsidies” to include fossil fuels’ massive externality costs — impacts on human health and climate — along with government spending to prop up their fossil fuel sectors.
+The same is true worldwide, as shown in two 2015 IMF papers: a report, Counting the Cost of Energy Subsidies, and a “working paper,” How Large Are Global Energy Subsidies.
+(It was in those documents that the IMF diluted the conventional definition of monetary “subsidies” by including fossil fuels’ massive externality costs — impacts on human health and climate — along with government spending to prop up their fossil fuel sectors.)

-Unfortunately, branding dirty energy’s pollution damages as a subsidy is now widespread.
-This, from a New York Times review of new climate-crisis books in April, 2019, is typical:
+Unfortunately, branding dirty energy’s pollution damages as a subsidy quickly spread.
+This, from a New York Times review of new climate-crisis books in April, 2019, was typical:

 One prospective technique to scrub carbon from the atmosphere would cost $3 trillion a year, a colossal amount — but significantly less than the current level of subsidies paid out globally for fossil fuel, estimated at $5 trillion.